The blog portal

 Packing list for a weekend trip with hand luggage only

-The penultimate step in booking your plane tickets is often a question about how many checked bags you want.
+During the penultimate step in booking your flight tickets, the question of the number of checked baggage you need is often asked.
 But do you really need a checked bag?
 Or would you rather not have to check in luggage, not have to wait at the luggage belt and not have to pay extra fees?
 Here comes my minimal packing list for the smart weekend traveller!

 Just returned from a weekend in Berlin I realize that I probably broke the packing record.
 This was probably my lightest pack ever.
 Sure, in the past I've even managed to go on week-long trips with only hand luggage under 8 kg, but this weekend I probably broke the record.
 That's almost how I put my heart in my throat halfway to Arlanda and wondered if I had forgotten half the pack at home.
 How I did it?
 Here comes a simple packing list!